 Over the years, we’ve tried different approaches to help expedite the learning process for our new employees.
 What we found effective for many of our folks was giving them a solid foundation on how search engines work.
 We observed that once employees master the fundamental concepts, advancing their SEO knowledge becomes a simpler matter of adding to what they already know.

 And while search engines have become increasingly sophisticated over the past three decades, the core of how they function has remained largely the same.
-Once a SEO trainee masters these mechanics, more advanced concepts in technical SEO, on-page SEO, link building and other SEO facets start to make more sense.
+Once an SEO trainee masters these mechanics, more advanced concepts in technical SEO, on-page SEO, link building, and other SEO facets start to make more sense.

 So how exactly do search engines work?
 It’s a simple five-step process that’s the same whether you like using Google, Bing, or any other web portal.
 Here’s what we teach to our trainees:

 Search engines release bots arbitrarily to an initial “seed” group of websites and nobody knows which ones they are or how they’re chosen.
 Most experts in data retrieval and SEO do agree that search engines use large, popular websites like Wikipedia, The New York times, CNN, and other massive entities that have lots of external links as starting points in their crawl processes.